Malachy O'Rourke

-Malachy O'Rourke is a Gaelic football manager and former player.
+Malachy O'Rourke is a Gaelic football manager and former player for the Fermanagh county team.
+He has been manager of the senior Tyrone county team since 2024.

+He previously managed Fermanagh and Monaghan.

 Career

 He played for Fermanagh for more than ten years, but was only on the winning side twice in that period in the championship (both time against Antrim).

 When he was studying to be a physical education teacher at St Mary's University College, Belfast, O'Rourke played on the St Mary's team that won the 1989 Sigerson Cup along with people like Jarlath Burns, Pascal Canavan, Seamus Downey, Danny Quinn and Benny Tierney.
 His thesis was on the VO2 max of Gaelic footballers.

-He left his club Derrylin in the early 1990s and got a transfer to Errigal Ciarán because he had moved to Ballygawley, County Tyrone, on account of him teaching at St Joseph's, Enniskillen, and his wife teaching in Eglish, so Ballygawley in South Tyrone worked for the pair of them.
+He left his club Derrylin in the early 1990s and got a transfer to Errigal Ciarán because he had moved to Ballygawley, County Tyrone, on account of him teaching at St Joseph's, Enniskillen, and his wife teaching in Derrylatinee Eglish, so Ballygawley in South Tyrone worked for the pair of them.
 He got himself settled with Errigal Ciarán and won two championships.

 He began his coaching career with Tyholland in 2001 and got them promoted to the senior grade for the first time in his first season.
 Two years after that he took The Loup job and won them their first Senior Championship in 68 years, followed up by a first ever Ulster title.
 Errigal Ciarán approached him to take over as manager in 2006 and he won a Senior Championship with them.
-Then he moved to Cavan Gaels in 2007.
+Then he moved to Cavan Gaels, and won a Cavan Senior championship in 2007.

 O'Rourke succeeded Charlie Mulgrew as Fermanagh senior manager in October 2007.
 His first season featured a first appearance in the Ulster SFC final for 26 years, losing eventually to Armagh in a replay.
 It was only Fermanagh's second appearance in the final of the competition in 63 years, knocking out Monaghan and Derry along the way.
 His time as Fermanagh manager ended in 2010, after Fermanagh were relegated to Division 4 of the National Football League and a heavy defeat to Monaghan in the 2010 Ulster SFC semi-final.